-In Game Informer’s latest online feature, Raiders of the Lost City – Lara’s Search for Immortality, we learnt that Lara will be searching for the lost city of Kitezh in her upcoming adventure and that her experiences on Yamatai the previous year have sparked off an almost unhealthy obsession with immortality myths.
+In Game Informer’s latest online feature, Raiders of the Lost City – Lara’s Search for Immortality, we learnt that Lara will be searching for the lost city of Kitezh in her upcoming adventure.
+What’s more, we learnt that her experiences on Yamatai the previous year had sparked off an almost unhealthy obsession with immortality myths.

 But what triggered this obsession in Lara?
 And why did Crystal Dynamics choose to set their latest game, Rise of the Tomb Raider, in Siberia?
 Here’s an excerpt from the aforementioned Game Informer article.

 “We wanted to put Lara into a whole new location, someplace that still fulfilled the goals of survival, but had a whole new look than Yamatai,” says game director Brian Horton.
 “When we did the research, we found a myth that would take us to the mountains of Siberia, and that just seemed like a really cool hostile place, which became a great foundation for our story and gave us a landscape that was new, and required a whole new set of technologies.”

 When choosing the myth for Rise of the Tomb Raider, Crystal Dynamics had another factor to consider.
 How would the game’s core fable tie back into Lara’s experiences from the first game?
 In the 2013 Tomb Raider reboot, Lara encountered something she never expected could be real: an immortal soul.
 Upon returning to civilian life, Lara couldn’t shake the memories of Yamatai.
 In fact, the best way for her to cope with her post-traumatic stress was to begin researching other immortality myths.
 Finding another immortality myth to chase after fits nicely with Lara’s larger meta-narrative.